History of the Republic of Venice: 17th century

 In 1605 a conflict between Venice and the Holy See began with the arrest of two members of the clergy who were guilty of petty crimes, and with a law restricting the Church's right to enjoy and acquire landed property.
 Pope Paul V held that these provisions were contrary to canon law and demanded they be repealed.
 When this was refused, he placed Venice under an interdict.
 The Republic, under Doge Leonardo Donà, decided to ignore the interdict and excommunication, ordering local clergy to continue carrying out their ministries as before as if nothing had changed.
-It was supported by the Servite monk Paolo Sarpi, a sharp polemical writer who was nominated to be the Signoria's adviser on theology and canon law in 1606.
+It was supported by the Servite friar Paolo Sarpi, a sharp polemical writer who was nominated to be the Signoria's adviser on theology and canon law in 1606.
 The interdict was lifted after a year, when France intervened and proposed a formula of compromise.
 Venice was satisfied with reaffirming the principle that no citizen was superior to the normal processes of law.

 A new war occurred in the years 1613–1617.
 The government of Venice wrote:

 The Uzkoks (Uscocchi) were Christian refugees from Bosnia and Turkish Dalmatia who had been enlisted by the Austrian Habsburg to defend their borders after the peace between Venice and the Ottomans following the Battle of Lepanto.
 They settled in Segna and many lived as pirates in the Adriatic, causing concern in Venice that they would complicate relations with the Sublime Porte.
 When Venice acted against these Uscocchi in 1613, she found herself at odds on land with their protector, the archduke of Austria.
 An army was sent against Gradisca, an archduke's possession, with financial support given to the duke of Savoy, who was pinning down the Spanish army in Lombardy.
 The military operations on the eastern frontier were not decisive, but the terms of peace in 1617 required the Habsburgs to solve the problem of the Uzkoks, whom were moved inland.

-In 1617, whether on his own initiative, or supported by his king, the Spanish viceroy of Naples attempted to break Venetian dominance by sending a naval squadron to the Adriatic.
-His expedition met with mixed success, and he retired from the Adriatic.
+In 1617, whether on his own initiative, or supported by his king, the Spanish viceroy of Naples, the Duke of Osuna attempted to break Venetian dominance.
+He sent a naval squadron to the Adriatic, leading to the Battle of Ragusa.
 Rumours of sedition and conspiracy were meanwhile circulating in Venice, and there were disturbances between mercenaries of different nationalities enrolled for the war of Gradisca.
 The Spanish ambassador, the Marquis of Bedmar, was wise to the plot, if not the author of it.
 Informed of this by a Huguenot captain, the Ten acted promptly.
 Three "bravos" were hanged, and the Senate demanded the immediate recall of the Spanish ambassador.